djmaze/tiddlywiki-docker/README.md

 ## Keeping the data

 The container uses a Docker volume to save the wiki data.
-In order not to lose sight of that, I recommend using a local folder for the volume.
+In order not to lose sight of that, I recommend using a local directory for the volume.

 ```bash
 docker run -d -p 8080:8080 -v $(pwd)/.tiddlywiki:/var/lib/tiddlywiki m0wer/tiddlywiki